 Although there might not be as much formal “dancing” as one might initially expect, this show has a sweet simplicity that ensures movement and music are used with gentle intelligence to tell a story that has an enduring and universal appeal.

 Without a doubt, The Snowman transports audiences to a welcoming winter wonderland.
-The stage is bordered by snow-covered pine trees which lean inwards, producing a snow globe effect.
+The stage is bordered by snow-covered pine trees that lean inwards, producing a snow globe effect.
 The costumes are all stunning – particularly those for the woodland animals and the penguins – and the lighting and other special effects ensure we feel that a flurry of snowfall is never far away.
-The characters – the boy, his mum and dad, and the various snowmen, snowwomen and cuddly critters that we meet throughout the show – are cheerful and full of beans.
+The characters (the boy, his mum and dad, and the various snowmen, snowwomen and cuddly critters that we meet throughout the show) are cheerful and full of beans.

 In short, The Snowman is simple, sincere, joyous and wholesome.
 It is easy escapism that will leave children and adults alike feeling warm and cosy.
 And that really is magic!

 The Snowman continues at Milton Keynes Theatre with three performances on Saturday 20 January 2018.